Radio New Zealand: RNZ podcasts and series

 RNZ has a wide variety of podcasts and series.
 Series can be downloaded in Oggcast format.

 RNZ News

 RNZ's main news centres are located in Wellington and Auckland, with additional reporters based in Whangārei, Hamilton, New Plymouth, Napier and Hawkes Bay, Palmerston North, Nelson, Christchurch, and Dunedin.
 There is also a Parliamentary Press Gallery office situated in Parliament.

-In addition to hourly news bulletins, RNZ's news service provides 24-hour programming and news and current affairs with programmes such as Morning Report with Ingrid Hipkiss and Corin Dann, Nine to Noon with Kathryn Ryan, and Checkpoint with Lisa Owen.
+In addition to hourly news bulletins, RNZ's news service provides 24-hour programming and news and current affairs with programmes such as Morning Report with Ingrid Hipkiss and John Campbell, Nine to Noon with Kathryn Ryan, and Checkpoint with Lisa Owen.
 The organisation also operates rnz.co.nz and the RNZ app with stories which are syndicated by other news publishers.

 Before 1996, the organisation's news service provided news to all commercial stations operated by Radio New Zealand, as well as many independently owned stations.
 New owner, The Radio Network, launched its own news service.